instana/terraform-provider-instana/docs/resources/alerting_channel.md

 }
 ```

+## Generating Configuration from Existing Resources

-If you have already created a alerting channel in Instana and want to generate the Terraform configuration for it, you can use Terraform's import block feature with the `-generate-config-out` flag.
+If you have already created an alerting channel in Instana and want to generate the Terraform configuration for it, you can use Terraform's import block feature with the `-generate-config-out` flag.

 This approach is also helpful when you're unsure about the correct Terraform structure for a specific resource configuration.
 Simply create the resource in Instana first, then use this functionality to automatically generate the corresponding Terraform configuration.